HiLab-git/MyoPS2020/README.md

 ## Method overview
 Our solution is a coarse-to-fine method.
 [PyMIC][PyMIC_link] and [nnUNet][nnUNet_link] are used in the coarse and fine stages, respectively.

-In the coarse segmentation stage, we use 2D U-Net to segment four classes: background, complete ring-shaped myocardium, left ventricular (LV) blood pool and rigth ventricular (RV) blood pool.
+In the coarse segmentation stage, we use 2D U-Net to segment there foreground classes: complete ring-shaped myocardium, left ventricular (LV) blood pool and rigth ventricular (RV) blood pool.
 The network is trained with a combination of Dice loss and cross entropy loss.

-In the fine stage, we use nn-UNet to segment all the five classes: LV blood pool, RV blood pool, LV normal myocardium, LV myocardial edema and LV myocardial scar.
+In the fine stage, we use nn-UNet to segment all the five foreground classes: LV blood pool, RV blood pool, LV normal myocardium, LV myocardial edema and LV myocardial scar.
 The coarse segmentation result will serve as an extra channel for the input of the network, i.e., the first 3 modalities are C0(_0000), DE(_0001) and T2(_0002), respectively.
 The 4th modality(_0003) is the coarse segmentation result.

 ## Requirements
 This code depends on [Pytorch](https://pytorch.org), [PyMIC][PyMIC_link] and [nnUNet][nnUNet_link].